SaraRands/sararands-site/index.md

 Other times, the change is quieter:

-- *I don’t know who I am anymore.*
-- *Everything I built is falling apart, or no longer fits.*
+- *Everything I built is falling apart.
+My life no longer fits.*
 - *I'm questioning beliefs I never thought I'd question.*
 - *I've spent my life being what others needed.
-Now I don’t know what I want.*
+Now I don’t know who I am.*
 - *It feels like falling down a rabbit hole.
 I don't know which way is up.*
-- *I feel like I'm unraveling and rebuilding at the same time.*
+- *I feel like I'm unraveling.*

 Some describe it as hiking in earthquake country; the ground itself is shifting under your feet.